 - Riveted and stay-cool handle ensures a secure grip.
 Some pieces come with helper handles.

 - Comes in different sizes and shapes, plus sets in numerous configurations.
-Like all-clad mc2 sauté pan, all-clad mc2 12 nonstick fry pan, all-clad mc2 7-piece set.
+Like an all-clad mc2 sauté pan, all-clad mc2 12 nonstick fry pan, and all-clad mc2 7-piece set.

 - Lightweight pans for easy lifting